 Students and faculty members who experience an exposure to any potentially infectious materials (needle stick, mucous membrane, or non-intact skin) or airborne inhalation require specific follow-up.
 It is the responsibility of the individual to initiate appropriate first aid and to report the incident as soon as possible (preferably within one hour) to their immediate supervisor or instructor.
 It is the responsibility of the clinical instructor or supervisor to ensure that the appropriate steps have been taken to provide for the safety of the student.
-It is the responsibility of the Program director to assist the faculty member following an exposure to the student or employee.
+It is the responsibility of the Program Director to assist the faculty member following an exposure to the student or employee.
 Faculty will ensure that copies of the accident exposure procedures and appropriate forms will be made available to the students prior to their first clinical experience.
+An incident report must be filled out by the Program Director, using a detailed email report from the person(s) involved.